cynthiazhang98/cse15l-lab-reports/index.md

   4) Now open a new Terminal and it should be in the git bash terminal and should look like:
   ![image](https://user-images.githubusercontent.com/108198218/212520265-10365005-2ed0-4c80-87c3-1a9f60c279ea.png)
   5) In the terminal type `ssh cs15lwi23zz@ieng6.ucsd.edu`
-    - `cs15lwi23zz` should be replaced with your own ucsd course-specific account that you can look up in: https://sdacs.ucsd.edu/~icc/index.php.
+    - `cs15lwi23zz` should be replaced with your own ucsd course-specific account that you can look up in: [Course-specific account](https://sdacs.ucsd.edu/~icc/index.php).
 Your account should be similar to `cs15lwi23zz` but replaces "zz" with your own ID.

   6) If this is your first time connecting, a question asking about authenticity should pop up and just type 'yes' as the answer.